yyqxdlg/riskLens/README.md

 ## Team Members & Workload Distribution

-### YUZHANG — 50%
+### YU ZHANG — 50%
 - Literature review and background research
 - Raw data download, cleaning, and preprocessing
 - Project planning and design
+- Implementation of the summary view
+- Implementation of the radar comparison view
-- Implementation of the summary part, radar part, and risk simulator
+- Implementation of the risk simulator
 - Bug fixing, testing, and About-page documentation

-### LIUZIFEI — 50%
+### ZIFEI LIU — 50%
 - Literature review and background research
 - Project planning and design
+- Implementation of the onboarding flow
+- Implementation of the range comparison module
-- Implementation of onboarding, range comparison, and user form modules
+- Implementation of the user form module
 - UI refinement and layout optimization
 - Bug fixing and testing